Digital Check scanners and teller equipment

 Do Your Scanners Work on a Mac Operating System?

-It mostly depends on whether your bank’s deposit software allows it, so it’s a good idea to contact them first.
+It mainly depends on whether your bank’s deposit works on this platform, so it’s a good idea to contact your bank’s helpdesk before setting up your scanner.

-The CheXpress CX30 and TellerScan TS240 are certified for macOS 10.6 through macOS 13 “Ventura” – however, if your bank does not have Mac support included in its software package, your scanner still won’t work.
+The CheXpress CX30 and TellerScan TS240 are certified for macOS 10.6 through macOS 14 “Sonoma” – however, if your bank does not support macOS with its software package, your scanner still will not work.

-Network-ready scanner models (Expert Elite series, or those using a SecureLink attachment) are operating-system independent, and will function in a macOS, Windows, or other operating environment.
-However, your bank needs to have support for network scanning in order for this to work – so once again, call them first!
+Network-ready scanner models (Expert Elite series, or those using a SecureLink attachment) are operating-system independent and will function in a macOS, Windows, or other operating environment.
+However, your bank must support network scanning for this to work – so once again, call them first!

 How do I run the scanner cleaning cycle using a Mac?

-The ScanLite demo utility that is ordinarily used for cleaning CheXpress and TellerScan models is not available in Mac version, so the above procedure is recommended.
+The ScanLite demo utility ordinarily used for cleaning CheXpress and TellerScan models is not available in a Mac version, so the above procedure is recommended.

 I do not want to use a bank deposit program – I just need to scan my checks and save copies of the images offline.
 Can your scanners do that?